 You want your home to be well-insulated to reduce the cost of heating and air conditioning.
-You also need the proper ventilation to ensure that moisture and heat can escape from the attic to avoid problems with mold or ice dams.
-Ridge vents (also called roof vent systems), working in combination with soffit vents, are the key features that provide your attic with the ventilation you need.
+Equally important is the need for proper ventilation to ensure that moisture and heat can escape from your attic to avoid problems with mold and/or ice dams.
+Ridge vents (also called roof vent systems), working in combination with soffit vents, are the key home features that provide your attic with the ventilation you need.

 Running along the top of the roof (see photo on top), a ridge vent is designed to blend with the roof line to maintain the attractive look of your home.
 The top of the roof is opened up to allow hot, moist attic air to escape.
 The opening is covered by roofing shingles that match the rest of the roof.

 An efficient roof vent system should include an external baffle and an internal weather filter.
 Working together, they help draw the air out of your attic and keep weather from entering your attic.
 When combined with the soffit vents under the eaves (where the red arrow, lower right in the illustration below), you have an efficient air-handling system.

 Ridge Vents Plus Soffits Equal Good Attic Ventilation